-Claire: I got the opportunity to work in the Paediatric Unit at Lady Cilento Children’s Hospital and I worked in the Emergency Department in the Sunshine Coast where I developed a range of different skills.
+Claire: I got the opportunity to work in the Paediatric Unit at Lady Ci lento Children’s Hospital and I worked in the Emergency Department on the Sunshine Coast where I developed a range of different skills.

 I’m currently working in 13 Health answering phones helping people with a range of issues; from mums calling in about their sick babies to people with suicidal thoughts, which can be intense.
 Overall, this has been a great experience working in a different environment and learning new skills.

 After working in Australia for nearly 4 years, I’ve got to meet so many great people, and I’ve become a natural at breaking the ice every time I step into a new ward.
 However, I realised that I loved what I was doing back home, so I’ll be heading to Ireland this month, and then I will start work in Oncology again in England.
 I’ve missed my family and friends too much and want to be closer to them.